Tyrese Haliburton NBA Preview vs. the Bucks

 Tyrese Haliburton Insights vs. the Bucks

-- Allowing 44.0 rebounds per contest, the Bucks are the 13th-ranked squad in the NBA.
+- On the glass, the Bucks are 21st in the league, allowing 44.6 rebounds per contest.

-- The Bucks allow 26.4 assists per game, 18th-ranked in the league.
+- The Bucks give up 26.5 assists per contest, 17th-ranked in the NBA.

+- The Bucks are the 15th-ranked squad in the NBA at allowing threes, giving up 12.7 made 3-pointers per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!